 We advise all schools to conduct exit interviews with members of staff who are leaving but our 2018 survey found that just 24% of respondents’ governing boards were receiving summary reports of exit interviews.
 These interviews can be very valuable as a way of obtaining honest feedback from a departing member of staff about their experiences at the school, and their reasons for departure.
 The fact that an individual is leaving can sometimes persuade them to be more open about their opinions than they had been previously.

 As with staff surveys, the format and question will usually be determined by school leaders but this should be done in consultation with the governing board.
 In some cases, particularly where a senior member of staff has departed, the governing board will need to appoint one of its members to conduct the interview themselves.
 Regardless of who conducts the interview, the board should be receiving a summary of the interview(s) and using this to inform their challenge of senior leader.

 Balancing exit interview responses against the staff survey results from the whole staff body is sensible.

 Of course, monitoring the wellbeing and workload of your staff is only worthwhile if it leads to actions in response.
 The majority of these will be proposed and implemented by senior leaders, but it is still important that those governing are aware of the options available to the school, so they can properly challenge senior leaders.
 As well as suggesting ways in which your governing board can monitor staff wellbeing, the guidance also covers how ideas for improving the working environment can be tested and proposes strategies that promote wellbeing and help to reduce workload in schools

 For those governing, it is important to feel confident in carrying out their duties as employers, or as the body exercising employer responsibility.
 This guidance joins our existing professional development offer, and our bespoke GOLDline advice service, in supporting those governing in gaining this confidence.

-Read our guidance on Monitoring staff workload and wellbeing
+Read our guidance on staff wellbeing